transkatgirl/Tapestry-Loom/README.md

 An Obsidian plugin that aims to turn your editor into an IDE for working with base model LLMs.

-> [!NOTE]
+> [!WARNING]
-> This plugin is a work in progress, and may contain bugs and missing/broken functionality.
+> This plugin is a work in progress and may contain bugs that result in data loss.
+Always run it in a dedicated vault and make frequent backups.

 ## Included features